About ESUKU DEVELOPMENT FOUNDATION (EDF)

 These objectives shall be implemented through strategic plans, annual budgets, and Board-approved programmes.

-The operations and decisions of AMF shall be anchored on the following core values:
+The operations and decisions of EDF shall be anchored on the following core values:

-To realise its objectives, AMF shall have the power to:
+To realise its objectives, EDF shall have the power to:

 All powers shall be exercised solely for public benefit and in accordance with Nigerian law.